top of page

 Minors birth certificate example

-Next, let's discuss the documents required for a passport application for minors.
+Next, let's discuss the documents needed for a passport application for minors.
 Before applying, ensure that you have the following required documents and paperwork ready.
+You can also follow this link for document checklist.

 • Documents for Parents: Evidence of your immigration status or U.S. citizenship/passport, government-issued state ID or driver's license, permanent residency card or green card, etc.

 • Payment for the Passport Fee: Remember to bring your checkbook.
 Different fees apply based on the processing time of the passport, as shown in the screenshot below.
 The expedited option incurs additional fees, and the processing time varies.
 The issuing agency will provide the exact days/backlog and the associated fees.
-We received the passport in 6 weeks.
+We received the passport in 6 weeks (standard processing).

 passport fee check example